KibsaimMejia/Programs/index.md

 ---
 layout: default
-title: Programs & Experiments: Kibsaim Mejia
+title: Programs & Experiments - Kibsaim Mejia
 ---
 # Programs & Experiments

 This is a comprehensive repository for all public programs and experiments!
 Crafted with docker-compose for seamless operation on Debian/Linux.

 ![Experiments: gif](IMAGE_URL)

+---

 ## **Programs & Experiments**: Setup Docker Server